dependabot/dependabot-core/README.md

 All that's left for you to do is review the change.

 ### Hosting Bump
-You can launch your own instance of Bump via Heroku
+You can launch your own instance of Bump via Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Once you've deployed, you'll want to click through to heroku scheduler in the list of addons and set up a scheduled task to bump your dependencies each day.
+Once you've deployed, you'll want to click through to Heroku Scheduler in the list of addons and set up a scheduled task to bump your dependencies each day.
 You can use the `./bin/bump_dependencies_for_repo` script to do this:

 ```
-./bin/bump_dependencies_for_repo gocardles/bump ruby
+bundle exec bin/bump_dependencies_for_repo gocardless/bump ruby
 ```

 ### Using Bump from your local machine